 An approved concentrated study in a field of engineering not covered in other courses.
 Prerequisites: Instructor's permission.
 May be repeated for credit.

 ENGR3095.
 Engineering Internship (1-4)

 An approved practical engineering field experience, usually in industry, supervised by an engineer and formally reported by the student.
 Prerequisite: Instructor's permission.
-May be repeated for credit ENGR3100.
-Mechanics of Materials (3)
+May be repeated for credit equilibrium.
+Prerequisites: PHYS2120, CHEM2210, and MATH3540.